This post may contain affiliate links. Read our disclosure policy here.

 Using a hose and sprinkler to create your own water park experience! – Abbey

 If you don’t have a travel trailer or RV or whatnot, stay in an Airbnb and make as much of your food as you can.
-It’ll save you money while on a trip.- Megan
+It’ll save you money while on a road trip.- Megan

 Instead of dining out, we pack a picnic basket and head off somewhere nice and have a picnic.
 Saved a lot of money for us! – Mary

-Go to your library. – Karen
+Go to your local library. – Karen

 I am a young adult and when my friends want to go do something in the summer, I try to suggest inexpensive or thrifty options that are still just as fun!
 Like if they want to go shopping, I suggest garage sales.
 Bonfires, nature walks, and trips to the beach are all great options too, and if you plan (like packing your own food) it can be done super cheap. – Rachael